LAION-AI/audio-dataset/data_card/Europarl-ST.md

 You may refer to [preprocess_Europarl-st.py](/data_preprocess/preprocess_Europarl-st.py) for all the details.
 Here is a concise summary:

 The dataset contains audio and transcriptions of 9 different languages.
 It is first divided by the 9 languages.
-Inside each language, there is a folder with the audios and 8 different folders from the remaining 8 languages wich contains the the timestamps, the original transcription and the translated text.
+Inside each language, there is a folder with the audios and 8 different folders from the remaining 8 languages.
+Each folder contains:

+- **`segments.source_language`** A text file containing for each line a transcription in the original language.
+- **`segments.destination_language`** A text file containing for each line a transcription in the translated language.
+- **`segments.lst`** A text file containing for each line the timestamps.

 We create a json file with the transcription in the text field but we also include the translations.